 Food allergies take time to develop—usually over a long period of time in which your pet has been exposed to the same ingredient day after day.
 While pet food companies often blame grains as the source of allergies, research shows that proteins are the most common food allergen.
 Has your pet eaten chicken-based food for years?
 Time to change!
 Since it’s commonly found in many foods, chicken is among the top culprits that cause food allergies.
 Some other common food allergens include: beef, dairy, and wheat.
 Least common food allergens are fish and rabbit.

-Common symptoms related to food allergies include itching of the ears and paws, which may be related to gastrointestinal symptoms.
+Common clinical signs related to food allergies include itching of the ears and paws, which may be related to gastrointestinal issues.